-We have previously declared and paid a one-time cash dividend on our common stock and we expect to pay a quarterly cash dividend of \$0.08 per share, or \$0.32 on an annualized basis, on our common stock in the foreseeable future, but we may elect to retain all of our future earnings, if any, to finance the growth and development of our business.
+We have previously declared and paid a one-time cash dividend on our common stock, declared a quarterly cash dividend of \$0.08 per share which was paid on December 7, 2021 and we expect to pay a quarterly cash dividend of \$0.08 per share, or \$0.32 on an annualized basis, on our common stock for the foreseeable future, but we may elect to retain all of our future earnings, if any, to finance the growth and development of our business.
 Any determination to pay dividends in the future will be at the discretion of our board of directors and will be dependent on a number of factors, including the terms of our New Credit Agreement, our earnings, capital requirements, our overall financial condition and other factors that our board of directors considers relevant.